maiaiia/uni-lecture-notes/Sem III/Databases/Seminar V.md

 >[!Info]
 >If the CLUSTERED / UNCLUSTERED keyword is omitted, the index will be unclustered by default

+The performance of the INSERT, UPDATE and DELETE operations are affected by the creation of indices.
+This is due to the fact that, after any of these operations, the indices are also updated.

+However, DELETE operations can also be optimised using *indices on the foreign key columns*.

+If we have a one-to-many relationship, deleting an entry from the 'parent' (one) side of the relationship can be optimised if the 'child' side has an index for the foreign key column.

 ## Characteristics
 - CLUSTERED / NONCLUSTERED
 - UNIQUE / NOT UNIQUE